Spen Victoria celebrate their stunning 1990 Priestley Cup final win

 During these lean times in Spen’s history they could still attract good overseas players and 2008 Naem Ud Din Qazi recorded 818 league runs.

-In 2010, all-rounder Will Smith had a fine season taking 37 wickets and also scoring 412 runs.
+In 2010 Will Smith had a fine season taking 37 wickets and also scoring 412 runs.

-Two excellent all-rounders made their mark at Spen in 2012.
-Former East Bierley skipper Robert Burton scored 658 runs and took 45 wickets, after taking 50 in the previous year, and spinner Ben Platt took 41 wickets and scored 631 runs.
+Two excellent All Rounders made their mark at Spen in 2012.
+Former East Bierley player Robert Burton scored 658 runs and took 45 wickets, after taking 50 in the previous year, and spinner Ben Platt took 41 wickets and scored 631 runs.

 From a status of mediocrity Spen eventually assembled a team that would genuinely challenge for promotion under Dan Shuffe in 2013.
 Most pundits disregarded them but suddenly they overtook the second-placed side New Farnley and built a lead of 29 points at an advanced juncture of the season.
 A late collapse of form by Spen rendered their promotion push a failure, but it had been something of a renaissance season.

-Seamer Robert Burton was the catalyst for this challenge winning the league bowling averages with a tally of 80 wickets at 9.34.
-Shuffe proved to be the mainstay of the batting with 716 runs, while left-arm spinner and aggressive middle order batsman Ben Platt provided the balance for the team with 48 wickets
+Experienced seamer Robert Burton, above, was the catalyst for this challenge winning the League bowling averages with a tally of 80 wickets at 9.34.
+Shuffe proved to be the mainstay of the batting with 716 runs, while left arm spinner and aggressive middle order batsman Ben Platt provided the balance for the team with 48 wickets

 After losing Matthew West, Shuffe and Platt for the 2014 season Spen struggled all the way.
 Only Roberts Burton’s efforts saved them from re-election as they avoided the indignity by the small margin of seven points.
 He took 49 wickets at 14.04, with a top performance of 8-35.
 He also contributed 372 runs in middle-order.